 The Bank respects its employees, its clients and its local community.
 Involvement in the community is an integral part of this philosophy.
 The Bank provides up to six paid days per year for employees volunteering for community activities and the Bank is confident that the interaction of our employees with charities and other voluntary organisations helps the Bank keep up to date and ensures that diversity is respected in all areas of the Bank's business.
-Many employees have actively supported the Bank's community volunteering scheme and, during the year, 177 hours (2014: 333 hours) of employee work time were given to community volunteering, with many more hours volunteered in employees' personal time.
-The Bank also provides the opportunity for people to undertake paid internships and work experience within the Bank.
+Many employees have actively supported the Bank's community volunteering scheme and, during the year, 175 hours (2015: 177 hours) of employee work time were given to community volunteering, with many more hours volunteered in employees' personal time.
+The Bank also has a well established work placement programme which provides the opportunity for people to undertake paid internships and work experience within the Bank.

 To support its involvement in community initiatives, the Bank has established a Corporate Giving Fund.
 Under this scheme, the Bank establishes an annual fund from which donations are made to carefully selected community organisations in sectors in which the Bank works or that have long-term relationships (via volunteering) with Bank employees.
 In addition, from this Fund, subject to certain restrictions, the Bank will match contributions made by employees through the Payroll Giving scheme and funds raised by employees from other charitable fund-raising events.
-During the year, including the matching of employee donations and fund raising, the Bank made total charitable donations of USD 34,521 (2014: USD 31,406) to community organisations focused on a variety of social initiatives.
+During the year, including the matching of employee donations and fund raising, the Bank made total charitable donations of USD 18,325 (2015: USD 34,521) to community organisations focused on a variety of social initiatives.

-The Bank made no political contributions during the year (2014: nil).
+The Bank made no political contributions during the year (2015: nil).